Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 Company before moving: Specialist Insolvency Firm

-Experience Background: ACA Qualified Accountant with over 3 1/2 years insolvency experience in Ireland and the Caribbean.
+Experience Background: ACA Qualified Accountant with over 3 1/2 years of insolvency experience in Ireland and the Caribbean.

 Role Secured: Insolvency Manager with a Top 10 Accountancy Practice